backdrop-contrib/epsacrop/README.md

 1. Download the EPSAcrop module and place it into your modules directory.

-2. Download and unpack the JCrop library.
-Rename the resulting directory to 'Jcrop' and place into the libraries directory (ex.: sites/all/libraries/Jcrop).

-3. Download the and unpack the json2 library.
-Rename the resulting directory to 'json2' and place it into the libraries directory (ex.: sites/all/libraries/json2).

-4. Go to admin/build/modules and enable EPSA Crop.
+2. Go to admin/build/modules and enable EPSA Crop.

 Configuration
 ------------